 It is not that unusual to experience a case of "the blues" following blepharoplasty surgery.
 It often hits during the first month when the excitement surrounding the operation has waned and you finally face the fact that full healing is going to take more than a few weeks.
 Try to focus on something other than your eyelids.
 Why?
 Because the more you think about them, the slower they will heal (or so it seems).

 Remember, too -- if your expectations with respect to the process and timetable of healing are unrealistic, you are only going to make yourself miserable.
-Be sure that you understand the following:

 While most bruising after blepharoplasty is gone in about two weeks, about 10-20% of the swelling will persist for a long time.
 Such swelling may generate small imperfections such as slight asymmetry, an undesirable crinkling of the skin, or a pouching of the lid away from the eye.
 Your eyelids will continue to "thin out" for at least four to six months after surgery, and there is no miracle potion or magic pill that will hasten the process.